krishnazoro/htmlcss/README.md

 ```
 ### Description list

-1. We can give a description for the list and we can style.
+1. We can give a description for the list and we can style it.

 ```<!DOCTYPE html>
 <html lang="en">